Quantum advantage for single-photon state characterization

-In the paradigm of linear quantum optics, the interference of many single photons has many promising applications.
-One prominent example is boson sampling, in which samples are drawn from the distribution of many single photons scattered by an interferometer \cite{Aaronson_Arkhipov_BS}.
-Experimental realizations of boson sampling were among the first to claim a quantum advantage demonstration \cite{zhong2020quantum,wang2019}.
-Another key application is universal fault-tolerant quantum computation (UFTQC).
-Photonics offers a promising platform for UFTQC, where the creation of entangled resource states as well as projective entangling measurements are realized via interference of multiple photons \cite{bartolucci2023fusion,PRXQuantum.4.020303}.
-These photonic entangling operations also enable the distribution of quantum information over large distances for applications like distributed quantum computing \cite{BARRAL2025100747}.
-Leveraging multiphoton interference has also led to major advances in quantum sensing, enabling measurement sensitivities beyond the classical shot-noise limit and driving milestones such as Heisenberg-limited phase estimation with NOON-states \cite{PhysRevLett.75.2944, doi:10.1126/science.1138007} and squeezed-light interferometry in large-scale detectors \cite{PhysRevLett.45.75,aasi2013enhanced}.
+In linear optics, such advantages rely on the quantum interference of multiple photons arising from bosonic symmetry \cite{Fox2006QuantumOptics}.
+A prominent example is boson sampling, in which samples are drawn from the distribution of many single photons scattered by an interferometer \cite{Aaronson_Arkhipov_BS} and which has been experimentally realized at scale \cite{zhong2020quantum,wang2019}.
+Another key application is universal fault-tolerant quantum computation, where entangled resource states and projective entangling measurements are generated through multiphoton interference \cite{bartolucci2023fusion,PRXQuantum.4.020303}.
+In communication, these entangling operations enable the distribution of quantum information over large distances \cite{BARRAL2025100747}.
+Multiphoton interference has also enabled major advances in quantum sensing, allowing measurement sensitivities beyond the classical shot-noise limit.
+Milestones include Heisenberg-limited phase estimation with NOON-states \cite{PhysRevLett.75.2944, doi:10.1126/science.1138007} and squeezed-light interferometry in large-scale detectors \cite{PhysRevLett.45.75,aasi2013enhanced}.
+Other examples specific to linear optics include near-deterministic teleportation \cite{knill2001scheme, PhysRevLett.89.137901}, photonic fusion \cite{PhysRevLett.113.140403, PhysRevA.84.042331}, and photon distillation \cite{marshall2022distillation, sparrow2018phd_thesis, faurby2024purifying, hoch2025optimaldistillationphotonicindistinguishability,somhorst2024photon, saied2024general}.

-All applications of interference of many (non-interacting) single photons rely on the particles to be indistinguishable.
-However, realistic single-photon sources do not adhere to this assumption.
-Imperfections and inconsistencies in the manufacturing processes of single-photon sources result in the generation of single-photons with slightly different wavefunctions (e.g. spectrum, polarization).
-This partial distinguishability challenges applications, enabling classical simulation of boson sampling \cite{renema2018efficient, PhysRevA.111.052448}, or introducing mixedness while performing entangling operations \cite{sparrow2018phd_thesis,Saied2024AQN,PhysRevA.73.062312}.
+In all of these protocols, deviations from the ideal bosonic behavior, commonly called \textit{partial distinguishability}, degrade quantum interference.
+This can occur because imperfections in single-photon sources impart which-way information on photons through nominally identical parts of their wavefunctions (e.g., spectrum or polarization).
+Partial distinguishability undermines applications, enabling classical simulation of boson sampling \cite{renema2018efficient, PhysRevA.111.052448}, or introducing mixedness during entangling operations \cite{sparrow2018phd_thesis,Saied2024AQN,PhysRevA.73.062312}.